Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Move to Sensitive Areas: Once your dog gets used to your touch, you can move to sensitive areas, like the face and paws.
 You can gently brush your dog’s fur as you move from one body part to another.

-• Let Them Do Their Nails: Yes, you read that right!
-You can teach your dog to “file” its nails by taking them for walks on rough surfaces.
+• Let Them Do Their Claws: Yes, you read that right!
+You can teach your dog to “file” their claws by taking them for walks on rough surfaces.
 However, you still might need to clip them from time to time.

 3. Make Them Comfortable Around Nail Clippers

-Border Collies have a lot of hair.
-And it needs frequent trimming.
-Most dog owners take their dogs to the groomers for haircuts.
-But you can do little trims at home, especially around the eyes and paws.
-It’s important to remove the hair surrounding the eyes, as it can obstruct your dog’s vision.
+Rough Border Collies have a lot of hair, and it needs frequent trimming.
+Most dog owners take their dogs to the groomers for haircuts, but you can do little trims at home, especially around the ears, neck, torso, legs, and paws.

 If you have trained your Border Collie to be used to your touch, you shouldn’t have trouble trimming their hair at home.
 Wait for your dog to be calm and composed.
 It’s better if the dog is lying down while you cut their hair.